andrewpapa/andrewpapa.github.io/research.md

 Two key projects I am currently leading on are:

 - **Characterising the mammalian eye-field state using an organoid model.**
-Using integrated computational analyses of matched RNA-seq and ATAC-seq time-course data from mESC-derived optic-vescicle organoids, we develop a systematic approach to identify candidate transcription factors and cis-regulatory elements important for controlling gene-expression programs crucial for enabling cells to transition to ocular states.
+Using integrated analyses of matched RNA-seq and ATAC-seq time-course data from mESC-derived optic-vescicle organoids, we develop a systematic approach to identify candidate transcription factors and cis-regulatory elements important for controlling gene-expression programs crucial for enabling cells to transition to ocular states.